Boas Novas Belém: TV Guajará

 In its first years on the air, there was intense rivalry with TV Marajoara, to the point that, at the time satellite transmissions began, it reserved all the times made available by Embratel for the retransmission of Rede Tupi, forcing TV Guajará to broadcast all recorded Globo programming.
 Together with the station's management, strategies were drawn up to attract viewers.
 The first was to change the route for sending the tapes, so that they no longer passed through affiliates in the Northeast region before arriving in Belém, which began to receive them directly from Rio de Janeiro, shortening the delay in showing the programs in relation to the competitor.
 The programming was also reinforced with a special film package, and Globo stars recorded exclusive calls for TV Guajará viewers.
 The measures had an effect and consolidated the station's leadership.

-The broadcaster also broadcast together with TV Marajoara the Círio de Nazaré, where the channels were united in a pool called Rede Paraense de Televisão.
+The station also carried the Círio de Nazaré jointly with TV Marajoara, with both channels forming a broadcast pool known as Rede Paraense de Televisão.
 Guajará benefited most from the transmission, since its headquarters, until then located on the 25th floor of the Manoel Pinto da Silva Building, was located between Avenidas Presidente Vargas and Nazaré, where the final stretch of the procession begins.
 The channel used the building's terrace and installed cameras for more vertical coverage of the pilgrimage.

 In 1975, Rede Globo broke its affiliation contract with TV Guajará due to pressure exerted by President Ernesto Geisel, which benefited its newest competitor, TV Liberal, in the implementation phase.
 At the time, TV Liberal had as its director and partner the journalist Ossian Brito, who became a fundamental character not only in the bidding that gave rise to the broadcaster's concession but also in the relationships that motivated the change of affiliation, since he was the brother of technical engineer at Rede Globo, Colonel Wilson de Souza Brito, and brother-in-law of General Gustavo Moraes Rego Reis, President Geisel's trusted man, later becoming his military chief of staff.
 Another additional reason was that TV Guajará gave unconditional support to one of the president's political enemies, senator Jarbas Passarinho, who in turn was married to Ruth de Castro, cousin of Lopo de Castro.

 TV Guajará ended its affiliation with Globo on April 30, 1976, the date on which its contract with the network came to an end, and adopted independent programming from the following day.
 The loss of Globo hurt the broadcaster, which saw its audience ratings suddenly drop to third place, as well as its revenue and advertisers, who fled to the competition, leading to layoffs, delays in the payroll of its employees and threats of strike.